 Regular cleaning prevents performance issues and maintains hygiene.

-- Clean the Blades: Over time, paper dust can accumulate on the blades and sensors.
+- Clean the Blades: Over time, paper dust can accumulate on blades and sensors.
 Unplug the shredder, then use compressed air or a soft brush to gently clear debris from the cutting mechanism and sensor areas.
 Always unplug the machine before attempting any internal cleaning.

 Troubleshooting Common Professional Paper Shredder Problems